fscherf/prometheus-virtual-metrics/doc/docs/integrations/django.md

 To avoid clashes with Django settings, prometheus-virtual-metrics expects you to prefix all settings with `PROMETHEUS_VIRTUAL_METRICS_`.

+!!! note

+    If the Prometheus HTTP API URLs clash with your applications URLs, you can prefix prometheus-virtual-metrics URLs by setting `API_URL_PREFIX` in the settings (`PROMETHEUS_VIRTUAL_METRICS_API_URL_PREFIX` in
+    Django settings).

 ```python
 # Django specific
 MIDDLEWARE = [